 Monday 1 June 2020

-And as if by magic we are now looking at Terror From the Deep (1995), second of the XCOM turn-based tactical wargames.
-Nowadays it's generally regarded as an aberration in the XCOM canon, although some people have a soft spot for it.
+Nowadays Deep is generally regarded as an aberration in the XCOM canon, although some people have a soft spot for it.
 This chap makes a valiant attempt to put a positive spin on the game.
 I admire that.
+I disagree with him, but I admire his guts.

 XCOM's predecessors were developed here in Britain by Julian Gollop and his brother Nick, plus a bunch of their friends.
-They cut their teeth in the 1980s with Rebelstar Raiders (1984) (top left, top right), Rebelstar (1986) (bottom left), and Rebelstar 2 (1988) (bottom right).
+They cut their teeth with Rebelstar Raiders (1984) (top left, top right), Rebelstar (1986) (bottom left), and Rebelstar 2 (1988) (bottom right).

-Their 8-bit masterpiece was Laser Squad (1988), which had a simple load-out system and a bunch of different maps.
-It's often cited as one of the best games from the 8-bit years.
+Their first masterpiece was Laser Squad (1988), which is often cited as one of the best games of the 8-bit years.

 UFO: Enemy Unknown was originally going to be a direct sequel, but the publishers wanted something more epic, so the Gollops got to work and added a planetary map and basebuilding.

 How did Terror From the Deep come about?
-UFO: Enemy Unknown was a surprising commercial success, especially in the US market, where it was sold as XCOM: UFO Defense.
-Publishers Microprose wanted a new XCOM game in the shops as soon as possible, but XCOM: Apocalypse was an ambitious game, so as a compromise the Gollops handed over the game's code to Microprose's team of in-house developers.
-They tweaked some of the numbers, changed the graphics, replaced the music, and that was how Terror from the Deep came to be.
-It was essentially a mission pack sequel.
+UFO: Enemy Unknown was a surprising commercial success.
+Publishers Microprose wanted a new XCOM game in the shops as soon as possible, but official sequel XCOM: Apocalypse was nowhere near ready, so as a compromise the Gollops handed over the original game's code to Microprose's team of in-house programmers.

 Terror From the Deep is also a text adventure for the ZX Spectrum, released in 1983 by Kayde Software.
 It's written in BASIC and has very little to do with tactical wargaming.

-Nonetheless you do have to kill aquatic menaces.
+Nonetheless there are surprising parallels.
 The game's protagonist is a much better shot than the people XCOM seems to pull off the street.
-NB if you want to play it, remember to enter commands in CAPITAL LETTERS.
+If you want to play it nowadays bear in mind that you have to enter commands in capital letters.

 Mission pack sequels are not unusual in the world of wargames.
-In the 1980s the likes of PSS and CCS churned out essentially the same wargame every few months, with different stats and slightly different graphics, and in the 1990s and 2000s the Close Combat and Combat Mission games took an incremental approach to progress, which is a polite way of saying that they didn't change much.
+In the 1980s the likes of PSS and CCS churned out essentially the same game every few months, with different stats and slightly different graphics, and in the 1990s and 2000s the Close Combat and Combat Mission games took an incremental approach to progress.
+In the wider gaming world 1994's Doom II was essentially Doom with some new maps, a new weapon, and some new monsters.
+Publishers ran riot with the concept in the 2000s, leading to endless and more-or-less identical Guitar Hero and FIFA games.

 Terror from the Deep's geoscape is an inverted copy of its predecessor.
-This time you patrol the seas.
+This time the player patrols the seas.

 Despite rumours to the contrary there were no more XCOM games for many years, although there was a happy ending; in 2012 the series was rebooted with XCOM: Enemy Unknown, which streamlined the basic gameplay in generally sensible ways.
-As with the original UFO it was a surprise hit that made turn-based wargames fashionable again.
-As with Deep I missed it at the time, but when I finally did try it out many years later I was impressed.
-It was an excellent reboot.
+It was a surprise commercial success, despite the fact that turn-based tactical wargames are pretty niche in the modern era.

 Modern-day XCOM's major innovations include squad-based enemy AI, context-sensitive cover, an expanded role-playing element, and a generally faster-paced, more compact tactical game.

-In some respects the modern games are less flexible than the originals - your soldiers can't pick things up from the battlefield and you only have one base - but they also eliminate a lot of pointless busywork.
+In some respects the modern games are less flexible than the originals - XCOM's soldiers can no longer pick things up from the battlefield and there's only has one base - but they also eliminate a lot of pointless busywork.

 EU was followed in 2016 by XCOM 2, which sold less well but still well enough, and again in 2017 by War of the Chosen, an extensive expansion pack that transformed XCOM 2 into a substantially different game.
 I have played XCOM 2 and War of the Chosen and I liked them, although the difficulty level is frustrating until you learn to throw flashbangs at everything.